abhishek-jain6191/RPN-Caclulator/README.md

 # RPN Caclulator
 """
 A simple stack based approcah has been used to solve the given probelm.
-We remove the immediate two elements to the absolute left the operator we encounter and use the operator on these two operations.
+We remove the immediate two elements to the absolute left of the operator we encounter and use the operator on these two operands.

 Time Complexity:O(n) for a RPN expression of length n

 Memory Complexity:O(n+d) for a RPN expression of length n and d opperators

 Please enter the RPN string with a ',' separator.
-It handels addition, subtraction, multiplication, division and power operators.
+It handles addition, subtraction, multiplication, division and power operators.